 topology.run(); // synchronous execution of the dataflow

 The use of GPU operators requires special care.
-In the code above, the batch size is set during the creation of the first operator preceding a sequence of GPU operators.
-In this case, the Source defines a batch size of 1000 tuples composing each batch.
-Batches of 1000 inputs are processed by the Filter_GPU, and each one is delivered to the following Map_GPU operator (now the batch can contain less than 1000 inputs depending on the filtering predicate).
-Choosing the right batch size, as well the parallelism level of the operators, requires manual tuning by the user to achieve the highest performance as possible.
+In the code above, the batch size is configured during the creation of the first operator in the GPU-executed portion of the pipeline.
+In this example, the Source defines a batch size of 1,000 tuples per batch.
+These batches are processed by Filter_GPU, and each resulting batch—potentially containing fewer than 1,000 inputs, depending on the filtering predicate—is then passed to Map_GPU.